5th-year math PhD student

 My research is in complex analysis, working under Steffen Rohde.
 I study conformal mappings, the zipper algorithm and Loewner energy.
 I am also interested in Belyi functions, Shabat polynomials and their connections to complex analysis and number theory.
 Side interests include the Gaussian Free Field, Schramm-Loewer Evolution and probability theory.
 I previously worked in convex geometry in the flavor of Richard Gardner, my advisor at WWU.

-I am Washington native and have a BS and MS in math from Western Washington University.
-I have been at UW since 2013, aside from a year off in 2015-2016 to teach in Bangladesh.
+I am a full-blooded Washingtonian and have a BS and MS in math from Western Washington University.
+I've been studying at UW since 2013, aside from a year off in 2015-2016 to teach in Bangladesh.

 I love teaching and I really enjoy math; I can say with J.J.
 Sylvester, "I really love my subject."
-(Well, except when research is impossibly difficult.)
-I appreciate the aesthetic nature of mathematics; we should not sharply distinguish between math and art.
+I appreciate the deep aesthetic nature of mathematics; I do not believe that we should sharply distinguish between math and art.
 Betrand Russell once said that mathematics has "a beauty cold and austere, like that of sculpture," but I see it as something richer, more like a symphony or a great violin concerto.